 To disable BitLocker encryption via Windows PowerShell mode, Windows PowerShell must be installed on your system.
 If it isn’t, download and install the supported Windows PowerShell version from the Microsoft website.
 Then, follow the given steps:

 [Note: If the partition with the operating system contains any automatic unlocking keys, the cmdlet to disable BitLocker encryption won’t work.
 Use the Clear-BitLockerAutoUnlock cmdlet in the PowerShell window to remove all automatic unlocking keys to disable BitLocker for the partition.]

 - PS C:\>Disable-BitLocker -MountPoint $BLV

-- Verify that the decryption is on way through the following commands:
+- Verify that the decryption is in progress through the following commands:

 - Execute the command: PS C:\> Get-BitLockerVolume

-- Check decryption progress in “Volume Status” & “Encryption Percentage”
+- Check decryption progress in “Volume Status” and “Encryption Percentage”

 Also Read: Stellar® Recovers 150 GB Data from a Self-Encrypting SSD Having Firmware Corruption

 Recover Data from Formatted BitLocker Encrypted Drive